 Phlebotomist

 Phlebotomy is the perfect mix of chemistry and pharmacy.
-Phlebotomists make sure that the diagnosis of illness is done quickly and safely.
-They take blood samples from patients which are examined in a laboratory and the results can be used to quickly diagnose diseases and conditions.p
+Phlebotomists make sure that diagnosing illnesses is quick and safe.
+Phlebotomists take blood samples from patients.
+Then, examinations of samples in a laboratory go on to create diagnoses.

 There are no set entry requirements to become a trainee phlebotomist.
-Employers usually ask for at least two GCSEs or equivalent.
-They may ask for a BTEC or equivalent vocational qualification in health and social care or healthcare.
+Employers usually ask for at least two GCSEs.
+They may also ask for a BTEC or vocational qualification in health and social care or healthcare.

 You can also take the NHS career finder quiz to discover which career is most suited to you >>